HectorMerejo/DevHec-Portfolio/README.md

 # DavHec Portfolio Website

-This is a responsive portfolio website created by DavHec.
+This is a responsive portfolio website created by Hector Merejo.
 It features an introduction section, services section, about me section, and a project section.

 ## Technologies Used
 - HTML